 Some of the statements in this prospectus, and in some of the documents we incorporate by reference in this prospectus contain forward-looking statements concerning our business operations, economic performance and financial condition, including in particular, our business strategy and means to implement our strategy, the amount of future capital expenditures, our success in developing and introducing new products and expanding our business, the successful integration of future acquisitions, and the timing of the introduction of new and modified products or services.
-You can sometimes identify forward looking-statements by our use of the words "may," "could," "should," "would," "believe," "anticipate," "estimate," "expect," "intend," "plan" and similar terms and/or expressions.
+You can sometimes identify forward looking-statements by our use of the words "may," "could," "should," "believe," "anticipate," "estimate," "expect," "intend," "plan" and similar terms and/or expressions.
 For these statements, we claim the protection of the safe harbor for forward-looking statements contained in the Private Securities Litigation Reform Act of 1995.

 Although we believe that the plans and expectations reflected in or suggested by our forward-looking statements are reasonable, those statements are based on a number of assumptions and estimates that are inherently subject to significant risks and uncertainties, many of which are beyond our control, cannot be foreseen, and reflect future business decisions that are subject to change.
 Accordingly, we cannot guarantee you that our plans and expectations will be achieved.
 Our actual revenues, revenue growth rates and margins, other results of operation and shareholder values could differ materially from those anticipated in our forward-looking statements as a result of many known and unknown factors, many of which are beyond our ability to predict or control.
-These factors include, but are not limited to, those set forth beginning on page 2 of this prospectus, those set forth in our Annual Report on Form 10-K, and those set forth in our reports and other filings made with the SEC.
-These cautionary statements qualify all of our forward-looking statements and you are cautioned not to place undue reliance on these forward-looking statements.
+These factors include, but are not limited to, those set forth beginning on page 2 of this prospectus, those set forth in our reports and other filings made with the SEC.
+These cautionary statements qualify all of our forward-looking statements.